Skip to Content

 It outlines what sponsors, investigators, and other stakeholders must do to protect the trial participants' rights, safety, and well-being.
 It also ensures the integrity and credibility of clinical trial data.

-To make it clearer and easier to read, ICH E6 (R3) has a new structure.
-It will include:
+To make it clearer and easier to read, the new guideline has a new structure.
+It includes:

-• Annex 2 (additional considerations for non-traditional interventional clinical trials).
+• Annex 2 (coming later in 2025) - additional considerations for non-traditional interventional clinical trials

-• It introduces innovative provisions to apply across various types and settings of clinical trials.
+• Introduces innovative provisions applicable across various types and settings of clinical trials.
 This ensures continued relevance as technology and methods advance.

-• It encourages a risk-based and proportionate approach to conducting clinical trials.
+• Encourages a risk-based and proportionate approach to conducting clinical trials.
 This promotes fit-for-purpose solutions.

-• It fosters transparency through clinical trial registration and result reporting.
+• Fosters greater transparency through clinical trial registration and result reporting

-• It offers additional guidance to enhance the informed consent process.
+• Additional guidance to enhance the informed consent process

 Training requirements